 Project Evaluation for United States Institute of Peace’s (USIP) Security Sector Training Reform Project in Tunisia

-Since the 2010 uprising, Tunisia was steadily showing progress in terms of adopting international human rights conventions and treaties.
-Albeit, challenges of instability and terrorism are ever-present and persistent despite the Tunisian government’s efforts to address the security challenges.
-In order to balance its security challenges and its commitment to a stable transition into democracy, it is crucial for Tunisia to move forward in security sector reform (SSR) across a set of actors, which also entails addressing the lack of civilian trust in the police forces through increased transparency and accountability in the security governance.
+Tunisia, since the 2010 uprising, has made significant strides in adopting international human rights conventions and treaties.
+However, the nation grapples with ongoing instability and terrorism despite the Tunisian government’s efforts to address these security challenges.
+Balancing these security concerns with the commitment to a stable transition into democracy necessitates substantial progress in security sector reform (SSR).
+SSR involves multiple actors and is critical to instilling civilian trust in the police forces through increased transparency and accountability in security governance.

 Project: